 Pupils are assessed through formal tests, marking, observations and discussion throughout Key Stage 1 to ensure that they are making excellent progress, our pupils achieve significantly higher than the national average.

 The primary years provide the foundation for a successful senior school education, to this end pupils in Key Stage 2 experience the benefit of specialist subject teaching.
 We set a brisk academic pace and pursue a challenging curriculum.
-The pupils are taught Maths and English by their Form teachers and gradually subject teachers are introduced in Science, French, German, Drama, Citizenship, PE, Music and Art.
+The pupils are taught Maths and English by their Form teachers and gradually some specialist subject teachers are introduced in Languages, PE, Music and Art.

 The use of specialist teachers alongside our highly qualified Form teachers enables each pupil to be pushed to exceed their academic potential as well as ensuring that all pupils receive the care and individual attention associated with small class sizes.